Peak District: Modern history

 The Kinder Trespass in 1932 was a landmark in the campaign for open access to moorland in Britain and eventually led to the formation of Britain's national parks.
 Before the trespass, open moorland was closed to all.
 Moorland estates were the private property of landed gentry who used them for only 12 days a year and were guarded by their gamekeepers.
 The Peak District National Park became the United Kingdom's first national park on 17 April 1951.
 Campaigner Ethel Haythornthwaite played an important part in the development of the national park.
 The first long-distance footpath in the United Kingdom was the Pennine Way, which opened in 1965 and starts at the Nags Head Inn, in Grindsbook Booth, part of Edale village.

 The Peak & Northern Footpaths Society (PNFS) was formed in 1894 to monitor, protect, and improve the footpath network of the Peak District and surrounding areas.
 The organisation is the oldest existing regional footpath society in the UK.

 Saddleworth Moor and Wessenden, above Meltham, gained notoriety after the Moors murders in the 1960s.

 Economy

+Agriculture remains a significant sector for the park.
+A Park District report stated that in 2019, over 87% of the Peak District was being farmed.
+Another report, updated in 2023, added this information: "Farming is also one of the largest contributors to the park's economy employing over 3500 people, which makes up 18.5% of total employment in the national park.
+That is understandable, since as of 2019, over 87% of the Peak District was being farmed.
+A State of the Park report indicated that in 2019, "at least 1 in 3 businesses in the Peak District [were] in the agricultural, forestry and fishing industries".

+Tourism in the park and Derbyshire was negatively affected by the pandemic.
+However, according to a September 2022 report, this sector is a major industry in the "Peak District and Derbyshire, attracting 45 million visitors annually, generating an output of £2.5 billion into the economy and supporting 31,000 jobs.
+(Data are not available for the park area only.)

-Tourism is thought to provide 500 full-time, 350 part-time and 100 seasonal jobs.
-It is a major source of employment for park residents (24%).
-Manufacturing (19%), quarrying (12%) and agriculture (12%) are also important.
+Other sources of employment for park residents according to a 2009 report: Manufacturing (19%) and quarrying (12%) are also important.
 The cement works at Hope is the largest single employer in the park.
 Limestone is the most important mineral quarried, mainly for roads and cement; shale is extracted for cement at Hope, and several gritstone quarries are worked for building stone.
 Lead mining is no longer economic, but fluorite, baryte and calcite are extracted from lead veins and small-scale Blue John mining occurs at Castleton.